fuse-lang/fuse-lang.github.io/_docs/basics/0-intro.md

 end
 ```

-When using a value which can be `nil` we always have to check for being `nil`.
+When using a value that can be `nil` we always have to check for being `nil`.

 ```fuse
 fn post_login_hooks(data: LoginData)